 Section 1.
-The officers of the Senate shall be a Chair, a Chair Elect, a Secretary, an Immediate Past Chair, possibly one or more Members-at-Large, and a Palmetto College Campuses Faculty Manual Liaison Officer, as well as such other officers as the Senate may from time to time establish.
+The officers of the Senate shall be a Chair, a Secretary, a Chair Elect or an Immediate Past Chair, possibly one or more Members-at-Large, and a Palmetto College Campuses Faculty Manual Liaison Officer, as well as such other officers as the Senate may from time to time establish.
 These officers shall perform the duties prescribed by the parliamentary authority and rules adopted by the Senate.
 The Secretary shall serve for a term of one year.
-The person designated to serve as Chair will serve for a total of three years on the Senate Executive Committee, the first year as Chair Elect, the second as Chair, and the third as Immediate Past Chair.
+The person designated to serve as Chair will serve for a total of four years on the Senate Executive Committee, the first year as Chair Elect, the second and third as Chair, and the fourth as Immediate Past Chair, with a new Chair Elect being elected at the conclusion of the Chair's first year.
+The Chair of Faculty Senate will receive one course release or course buyout per semester to be negotiated with administration.
 The Manual Liaison Officer shall be nominated and elected for a two-year term at the last Senate meeting of the year.
 The Liaison Officer need not be a currently serving Senator.

 Section 2.
-The Chair Elect, the Secretary, and the Palmetto College Campuses Faculty Manual Liaison Officer shall be nominated and elected at the last Senate meeting of the year preceding the one during which they are to serve.
+The Chair Elect, the Secretary, and the Palmetto College Campuses Faculty Manual Liaison Officer shall be nominated and elected at the last Senate meeting of the year preceding the one during which they are to serve, when needed.
 They shall be nominated by the Nominating Committee or from the floor.
-(Palmetto College representatives to USC Columbia faculty committees shall be nominated and elected at this time as well, including (as needed) representatives to the USC Columbia Committee on Libraries, the USC Columbia Committee on Curricula and Courses, or the USC Committee on Faculty Welfare.)
+(Palmetto College representatives to USC Columbia faculty committees shall be nominated and elected at this time as well, including representatives to the USC Columbia Committee on Libraries, the USC Columbia Committee on Curricula and Courses, or the USC Committee on Faculty Welfare as needed.)
 Any voting member of the faculty may offer a nomination for Chair Elect and Secretary from the floor; however, only members of the Senate may vote in the election of these officers.
 Only voting members of the Senate and members of the Executive Committee shall be eligible for these offices.
 The Chair Elect shall assume the office of Chair at the close of the last meeting of the academic year.